cassioprlm/bugbounty-essentials/README.md

 ```
 ### Install golang from Package Manager

 It's important to remember that is needed golang >= 1.17.
-If the apt install a old version the tool will not work, so is recommended to pay attention on this step!
+If the apt install an old version the tool will not work, so is recommended to pay attention on this step!

 - Debian
 ```